Frique/VVV/README.md

 - Removed installation of subversion (svn), vim, colordiff
 - Added ./www/vvv-nginx.conf-sample //todo replace with auto setup
 - Moved vvv-hosts config to "additional_hosts" array in setup.yaml
+- Skip checking if the ubuntu box is up to date to speed up boot time

 ## Todo
 - Apply project setup to nginx server setup